Hosting and bandwidth provided by MacHost.

-Apple iPod classic (6G) 80 GB, 160 GB Specs (MB029LL/A*)
+Apple iPod classic ("Original"/6th Gen) 80 GB, 160 GB Specs

-Apple iPod classicThe Apple iPod classic (Sixth Generation) uses an 80 GB or 160 GB 4200 RPM ATA-66 hard drive capable of supporting "up to" 20,000 songs or "up to" 40,000 songs in "128-Kbps AAC format" or "up to 100 hours" or "up to 200 hours" of video, respectively.
+Apple iPod classicThe "original" Apple iPod classic (Sixth Generation) uses an 80 GB or 160 GB 4200 RPM ATA-66 hard drive capable of supporting "up to" 20,000 songs or "up to" 40,000 songs in "128-Kbps AAC format" or "up to 100 hours" or "up to 200 hours" of video, respectively.

 Externally, the iPod classic models are similar to the iPod 5G Enhanced in design with a 2.5" color LCD display with an LED backlight (320x240, 163 ppi), but use slightly thinner cases with either a silver or black anodized aluminum front and a chromed stainless steel back, compared to white or black polycarbonate fronts on the previous models.
-Most notably, perhaps, the iPod classic models are the first "full size" iPod models to not be offered in white.
+Most notably, perhaps, the iPod classic models were the first "full size" iPod models to not be offered in white.

 The iPod classic models also offer substantially improved battery life compared to their predecessors -- 30 hours of music and 5 hours of video for the 80 GB model and 40 hours of music and 7 hours of video for the 160 GB model -- compared to 14 hours of music and 3.5 hours of video for the previous 80 GB model.
 Unfortunately, the iPod classic models no longer support video out directly from the headphone jack, but only from the dock.

-The software is substantially improved, with "MacOS X Leopard" inspired interface enhancements -- including a Cover Flow option for selecting albums.
-Three games are bundled as well -- iQuiz, Klondike, and Vortex.
+The software is substantially improved, with "MacOS X Leopard" inspired interface enhancements derived from the version of OS X used by the iPhone -- including a Cover Flow option for selecting albums.
+Three games were bundled as well -- iQuiz, Klondike, and Vortex.

 Also see: What is the difference between the iPod classic and the Enhanced 5th Generation iPod?

-Click on the underlined category text for related details.
+Click on a category for related details.
 The most commonly needed info is "open" by default, but all info is important.

-September 5, 2007 N/A
+September 5, 2007 September 9, 2008

 Details: The "Introduction Date" refers to the date a model was introduced via press release.
 The "Discontinued Date" refers to the date a model either was replaced by a subsequent system or production otherwise ended.

-Samsung ARM* N/A
+N/A Samsung ARM*

-Details: *Apple provides no information on the processor used in the iPod classic (6G) models, but it uses an Apple branded processor, believed to be a Samsung ARM.
+Details: *Apple provides no information on the processor used in the "original" iPod classic (6G) models, but it uses an Apple branded processor, believed to be a Samsung ARM.
 For more information, please refer to the disassembly "guide" from the always excellent iFixIt.

 64 MB* 80 GB, 160 GB